dickhery/3Mail/README.md

 ## Using 3Mail

+### Logging In with Internet Identity

+1. **Create an Internet Identity (II)**: If you don’t have one, visit [https://identity.ic0.app](https://identity.ic0.app) and follow the instructions to create an identity.
+2. **Log in to `3Mail`**: Click the login button on the app’s homepage.
+You will be redirected to the Internet Identity authentication page.
+3. **Return to the app**: After successful authentication, you’ll be redirected back to `3Mail`, where you’ll see your custom address or Principal ID displayed.

+### Creating and Managing Custom Addresses

+1. **Create a Custom Address**: After logging in, if you don’t already have a custom address, you can create one by entering it in the provided input field and clicking the "Save Custom Address" button.
+2. **Change Custom Address**: If you have a custom address, you can change it by clicking the "Change Custom Address" button, entering a new address, and saving it.
+3. **View Your Custom Address**: Your custom address is displayed on the home screen once you log in.

 ### Sending a Message

-1. **Enter the recipient's Principal ID** in the designated input field.
+1. **Enter the recipient's Principal ID or Custom Address** in the designated input field.
 2. **Type a subject** and **compose your message**.
 3. Click **Send Message** to submit the message to the backend.
-4. The message count will be updated in real-time to reflect the total number of messages sent through the platform.
+4. A notification will confirm whether the message was sent successfully or if there was an error.

-### Viewing Messages
+### Viewing and Managing Messages

-1. Click **Get My Messages** to retrieve and view all messages addressed to your Principal ID.
+1. **View Messages**: Click **Get My Messages** to retrieve and view all messages addressed to your Principal ID or custom address.
-2. Messages will be displayed in a scrollable list format, sorted by the most recent timestamp.
+2. **View Unviewed Messages**: Click **Get Unviewed Messages** to see only the messages you haven’t read yet.
+3. **View Sent Messages**: Click **Get Sent Messages** to see the messages you have sent.
-3. You can also view unviewed or sent messages using the respective buttons.
+4. **Delete Messages**: You can delete individual messages or all messages by using the respective buttons.
+5. **Mark Messages as Viewed**: You can mark a message as viewed, which will update its status.

 ### Real-Time Message Count Display